 Tenants are not responsible for building insurance, but they can be held liable if someone is injured in their unit and decides to sue.

 When you cancel your policy or vacate the property, cancel it before moving out and return all keys and garage door openers owned by you.
 If you fail to do so, you may be charged for the cost of replacement or re-keying.

 Renting from someone can provide peace of mind when it comes to protecting your possessions.
-It is important to know what kind of insurance you should have and what it covers.
+It is important to know what kind you should have and what it covers.
 Ensure you have renters insurance in place with all the necessary protection if something unexpected happens.

 Can a landlord require tenant insurance as the condition before the lease?

 Landlords can require tenants to have insurance as a lease condition, but it is not mandatory by law.
-Renters need to be aware of this and shop around for the best tenant insurance policy that meets their needs.
+Renters need to be aware of this and shop around for the best tenant policy that meets their needs.

 Renting from someone provides peace of mind when it comes to your possessions being protected if something unexpected happens.
 Ensure you are fully insured and have all the necessary protection if something unexpected happens.

 Your landlord's insurance policy will cover the building, but it won't necessarily cover your contents if something happens.
 That's where renters/tenant insurance comes in - it can protect your belongings against fire, theft, loss and much more.
 Coverage applies whether you're at home, away on vacation or even out of the country.

 In Canada, landlords are not required to have renters insurance, although some may ask for it as a condition of your lease.
 You can also purchase renter's / tenant liability if someone is injured in your unit and decides to sue - this covers legal fees up to a certain amount.